 To manually select and delete all entries, click the checkbox next to “Author” in the column heading, then select “Move To Trash” from the drop down menu and click on “Apply”.

-3 – To manually select and delete individual entries, click the checkbox next to the entry or entries you would like deleted.
+3 – To manually select and delete individual entries, click the checkbox next to the entry or entries you want deleted.
 Select Move To Trash from the drop-down menu and click on “Apply”.

 If you have moved any entries to the Trash, you will have the option to either restore your entries to the “Comments” section or delete them permanently …